hyurl/sfn/docs/v06x/en-US/security.md

 ### Sending the CSRF Token Back To the Server

-On client side, you just need to send a field `x-csrf-token` that carries the token along with your data via any of these approaches:
+On client side, you just need to send a field `x-csrf-token` that carries the token along with your data via one of these approaches:

 - `HTTP request header` for Ajax.
 - `URL search string` e.g. `?x-csrf-token={token}`